What does Elmo mean?

 Charted below is the baby name popularity of Elmo for boys.
 Elmo reached its apex rank of #303 in the U.S. during 1910-1919, but is not found in the list at the moment.
 (2014 Birth Statistics)

-Displayed below is a comparison of the popularity of the boy name Elmo and corresponding names.
+Displayed below is a comparison of the popularity of Elmo and corresponding names.
 Popular varying forms of Elmo ranked in the Top 1000 are Moe, Rasmus, Erasmo, Anselmo and Ansel.
-Usage of these boy names was at its highest during the years 1910-1919 and is now less, with the version Elmo becoming less fashionable.
+Usage of these boy names was at its highest during 1910-1919 (usage of 0.1293%) and is now less, with the version Elmo becoming less fashionable.
 (2014 Birth Statistics)